Skip to content

 Then add <div id="localbot-contact"></div> to the page content where the form should appear.

-Use these prompts verbatim when working inside AI builder environments.
+Use these prompts verbatim when working inside AI builder environments and the owner wants the full localbot form.

 Lovable

-Add a contact form to this Lovable project using localbot.
+Add the full localbot form to this Lovable project.

-The goal is for the business owner to receive every lead by SMS immediately.
+The goal is for the business owner to receive website inquiries by SMS immediately and for localbot to gather missing details when useful.

 Add a contact section with <div id="localbot-contact"></div>.